VedaNiks/VedaNiks.github.io/trip_day_one.md

 ---
 layout: default
-title :
-name :
-description: The three musketeers of MalaySia(Cheap trips)
+title : The three musketeers of MalaySia(Cheap trips) name : The three musketeers of MalaySia(Cheap trips)
+description:
 ---

 ##                   Bunty/Baldy/Laddu  The organizer of the trip (From Bangalore)